 This includes airfare (about $800), lodging, food, incidentals, medical insurance, and support ($800–$1,000).
 This is an estimated cost which could vary depending on final airfare and incidental costs.

-Please note: The $800 non-refundable deposit (used to purchase airfare) is due by January 6 for the March trip.
+Please note: The $800 non-refundable deposit is used to purchase airfare.
 Should you opt out of the trip, the airfare would follow the airlines cancelation policies, but is not refundable.

 We recommend each traveler check with their employer to understand if any of the cost of the trip or hours worked while in Guatemala are eligible for their matching gifts program.

-Checks should be made payable to Renaissance Church with Guatemala March 2019 or Guatemala July 2019 in the memo line.
+Checks should be made payable to Renaissance Church with Guatemala July 2019 in the memo line.

 US Citizens traveling to Guatemala should have at least 6 months of validity remaining on their passports after the date of entry or they may be turned back by the airline or immigration.
 If you are not a U.S. citizen and traveling with another passport, please make sure to check the passport validity details for your particular passport.